 Determining cell proliferation within the biochip in real-time

-We followed the protocol find the correlation between cell proliferation and the pressure increase for maintaining a steady flow rate.
+We followed the protocol to find the correlation between cell proliferation and the pressure increase for maintaining a steady flow rate.
 The experiment was repeated on 5 biochips to increase statistical significance.
-The pressure applied to maintain a flow rate of 10 µL/min as a function of the number of cells (estimated after injection, and counted after 3 days of perfusion) is shown in the figure.
+The pressure applied to maintain a flow rate of 10 µL/min as a function of the number of cells (estimated after injection and counted after 3 days of perfusion) is shown in the figure.

 Cell viability under steady and dynamic flow conditions

-This shear stress tends to elongate cells, and as consequence 2-dimensional cell growth is favored.
+This shear stress tends to elongate cells, and as consequence, 2-dimensional cell proliferation is favored.
 Under static conditions, 3-dimensional cell growth is favored as no shear is applied.
-Cells growing 3-dimensionally could lead to increased cellular heterogeneity as they do not have access the same amount of nutrients or oxygen within the microfluidic chamber.
-Under dynamic conditions, cells are in a favorable growth environment, that is a continuous and homogeneous perfusion culture with a steady and low shear stress applied on cells.
+Cells growing 3-dimensionally could lead to increased cellular heterogeneity as they do not have access to the same amount of nutrients or oxygen within the microfluidic chamber.
+Under dynamic conditions, cells are in a favorable growth environment that is a continuous and homogeneous perfusion culture with steady and low shear stress.